Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

-Because of its rustic charm and subtle texture, its has also gained popularity for decorative and aesthetic uses, and can often be seen in different applications from kitchens, living rooms, dining rooms and even bathrooms.
+Traditionally used for constructing sheds and barns, shiplap is known for its rabbet, creating a small groove between boards.
+It resembles tongue and groove boards but has a tighter, overlapping fit.
+Because of its rustic charm and subtle texture, it has also gained popularity for decorative and aesthetic uses.
+It can often be seen in different applications, from kitchens, living rooms, dining rooms, and bathroom ideas.

-This country style bathroom in the picture above definitely gets a boost of that country look with the help of shiplap boards on its walls.
-The white, wide boards help make the space feel bigger, yet still remain very subtle, letting other accent features of the bathroom remain as focal points.
+This country-style bathroom in the picture above definitely gets a boost of that country looks with the help of shiplap boards on its walls.
+The white, wide boards help make the space feel bigger yet remain very subtle, letting other accent features of the bathroom remain focal points.

 Shiplap Bathroom Designs

-Incorporating shiplap into bathroom designs has become increasingly popular for providing texture and visual interest to the space.
+Incorporating shiplap into bathroom designs has become increasingly popular for providing texture and visual interest.

-Here are some shiplap bathroom designs to consider:
+Here are some bathroom paneling designs to consider:

-Some common accent walls in the bathroom would be behind the water closet, or behind the vanity sink.
-Some also install their shiplap boards on the wall beside the shower area (make sure it’s not in the shower enclosure!), as the horizontal grooves make a nice modular guide on where to install towel racks or shelves.
+Some common accent walls in the bathroom would be behind the water closet or the vanity sink.
+Some also install their boards on the wall beside the shower area. (make sure it’s not in the shower enclosure!), The horizontal grooves make a nice modular guide on where to install towel racks or shelves.

-The bold combination of different patterns uses varying pattern sizes, creating a mixture that doesn’t clash, but complements each other instead.
+The bold combination of different patterns uses varying pattern sizes, creating a mixture that doesn’t clash but complements each other.

 Creative Shiplap Colors For Accent Walls